ATCC-Bioinformatics/genome_portal_api/README.md

 pip install /path/to/downloaded/genome_portal_api_folder
 ```
 # Setup <a name="Setup"></a>
-Activate your evironment, load in the packages / functions, and get started!
+Activate your evironment, load in all the functions, and get started!
 ```
 conda activate genome_portal_api
 python

 # Below is ran from within a python session
->>> from genome_portal_api import * #Loads up all functions of the API
+from genome_portal_api import * #Loads up all functions of the API
 ```
 ## Setting a global api key <a name="setting_api_key"></a>
-**If you have the `global_api_key` variable set in your environment, you do not need to provide an `api_key` argument to any function.** If this is your first time using the API, we advise to set and export your API key under the global variable `ATCC_GENOME_PORTAL_API_KEY` in your .bashrc file.
-To verify your API key is set, call the function `get_global_apikey()`.
+**If you have the `global_api_key` variable set in your environment, you do not need to provide an `api_key` argument to any function.
+To verify your API key is set, call the function `get_global_apikey()`**.

+If this is your first time using the API, we advise to set and export your API key under the global variable `ATCC_GENOME_PORTAL_API_KEY` in your .bashrc file.
 Otherwise, we recommend setting your api_key globally on script startup.
 This can be done a few ways below:
 ```
 Best Option: